Saving Water Makes Good Sense

 - Use a pool cover.

-It will reduce water loss due to normal evaporation.
+It will reduce water loss from evaporation.

 - Use mulch around shrubs and garden plants to save soil moisture.